kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

-One single challenge remains to me: configuring the electrodes so as to acquire high enough conductivity for the LM334 circuit to work.
+One single challenge remains to me: configuring the electrodes so as to acquire high enough conductivity for the LM334 circuit to work by surface contact electrodes.
+Right now, I can only achieve high enough conductance when I pierce the leaf membrane.

 <dl><dt>31 Jan 2019</dt></dl>I've been considering what the best electrode design is to be, and I've discovered a company named ERG Aerospace Corp. that makes what they call Reticulated Vitreous Carbon (RVC) that I believe would be a fine active electrode surface.
 I've ordered a sample from their U.S.A. distributor, Duocel.
 I'm sure hoping to obtain all subassemblies and parts from Judeo-Christian friendly economy sources, so I'm happy that this source qualifies.